 Adding new media and refreshing content is not enough

+Today, we are living in a digital world.
+Everything is digital first, even the impressions we make of people and things around us.
+In this world, digital marketing agencies want you to know some hard truths.
 Face it, this is a visual world and customers may not even see your hilarious product tutorial video or expertly written content if your site is unappealing.
 For more advisement on the topic of web design and customer perception, work with a professional in the field of digital marketing.